fkinoshita/fkinoshita.github.io/content/articles/lambda_calculus.md

 y
 ```

-That weird notation in the second line is called *Beta Reduction*, it follows the form (output)[parameter := input].
-In the last example the output was x, the parameter was also x, and the input was y.
+That weird notation in the second line is called *Beta Reduction*, it's just a fancy one of saying substitution.
+We denote it with the form (output)[parameter := input], meaning to substitute the parameter with the input on the output.

+* First we denote with *Beta Reduction* that (x) will be substituted with (y)
-When applying the reduction we drop the first argument (λx) and we substitute the output (x) with our input (y).
+* We then drop the first argument (λx)
+* Apply the substitution to get (y) and that's our final answer.

 Let's look at some more examples: